adnanhussain98/aws-cloud-resume-challenge/README.md

 adnanhussain.co.uk
 *.adnanhussain.co.uk (the wildcard * is used to allow all the subdomains)
 This will generate some SSL certificates which I will be using in my CloudFront distribution.
-Update: As all my resources are in the London region (eu-west-2), I originally requested a certificate in that region but AWS requires you have your certificates in N. Virginia (us-east-1) if you want to attach it to your CloudFront distribution.
-You won't be able to export the exisiting certificate but you will be fine to request a certificate for the same domain name.
+Update: As all my resources are in the London region (eu-west-2), I originally requested a certificate in that region but AWS requires you to have your certificates in N. Virginia (us-east-1) if you want to attach it to your CloudFront distribution.
+You won't be able to export the exisiting certificate but you will be fine to request a certificate in us-east-1 for the same domain name.

 ## 5. DynamoDB